 The pain from a minor rotator cuff injury often diminishes on its own, with proper care.
 Stop doing what caused the pain and try to avoid painful movements.
 Limit heavy lifting or overhead activity until the shoulder pain subsides.
 Icing the shoulder may help it feel better.
 Over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others) also may be helpful.

-You'll probably start by seeing your family doctor or sports medicine physician.
+You'll probably start by seeing your family healthcare professional or sports medicine physician.
 If your injury is severe, you might be referred to an orthopedic surgeon.
 If you've been treated for a similar problem in the past, you may need to bring past records and imaging studies with you to your appointment.

 What you can do